How to Get a Narcissist to Forgive You: 10 Ways

 Since narcissists and apologies do not seem to do very well together, you may want to take a step back and not bank on the chances that your narcissist partner would be the first to wave the forgiveness flag when you have hurt them in a relationship.

-What happens when you apologize to a narcissist?
+5 possible things that can happen when you apologize to a narcissist

 1. Flat-out rejection